-If you are up late (or early for that matter) and have a sweet tooth, Lincoln’s latest sugar addiction is Hurts Donut in the historic Grande Manse building on N. 10th Street in downtown.
-Hurts describes themselves as being “open 25 hours a day, 8 days a week” and is serving up creative round morsels of sugary goodness, also known as donuts.
+If you are up late (or early for that matter) and have a sweet tooth, Lincoln’s latest sugar addiction is Hurts Donutin the historic Grande Manse building on N. 10th Street downtown.
+Hurts describes themselves as “open 25 hours a day, 8 days a week” and serves up creative round morsels of sugary goodness, also known as donuts.
 From extreme flavors like the “Chubby Elvis” (banana cream filled with chocolate and peanut butter and topped with bacon), Oreo cheesecake and cosmic brownie to seasonal favorites like Pumpkin Spice Latte, Hurts has you covered in the delicious donut department.
 Pair your donut with a carton of milk or a fresh coffee and you’ll have yourself a combination made in heaven.

 Pro-Tip: If you need a dozen donuts and do not want to pick them out yourself, you can usually skip the line with Hurts Donut Dozen and they will pick 12 random donuts, box them up and you will be on your way.

 As of March 19, 2016, Lincoln has had a crack addiction, well kind of, a crack fries addiction.
-Named one of the “Top 10 French Fries in America” by Food Network Magazine, the crack fries at HopCat in downtown Lincoln are delicious and addicting.
+Named one of the “Top 10 French Fries in America” by Food Network Magazine, the crack fries at HopCatin downtown Lincoln are delicious and addicting.
 I sometimes wonder if my insurance would cover rehab for this type of addiction.
-Not only are the fries addicting, the 132 taps of beer from across the world, including 30 selections brewed right here in Nebraska have me hooked on HopCat.
+Not only are the fries to die for, the 132 taps of beer from across the world, including 30 selections brewed right here in Nebraska have me hooked on HopCat.
 The restaurant is new to the Lincoln scene, but I’ve found myself there often sampling one of the many beers available and ordering something new off of their vast menu.
-From beer cheese soup and loaded pretzel smackz (pretzels topped with bacon, red onion and pickled jalapeno and smothered in warm cheese sauce) to beer battered fish and chips to one of the burger/sandwich varieties, HopCat has a great menu to pair with its huge list of beers.
+From beer cheese soup and loaded pretzel nuggz (pretzels topped with bacon, red onion and pickled jalapeno and smothered in warm cheese sauce) to beer battered fish and chips to one of the burger/sandwich varieties, HopCat has a great menu to pair with its huge list of beers.
 What’s the best part of visiting HopCat?
-Their kitchen is open late!
-You can order food up until 10-minutes before they close.
+Their kitchen is open late and you can order food up until ten minutes before they close.

 Pro-Tip: HopCat’s brunch on Sundays from 10-3 is killer!
-You can’t go wrong with the make-your-own Bloody Mary bar, and the Mac & Chez will be the sinful part of your Sunday.
-It features gooey mac & cheese on Italian sourdough with bacon and jalapeno peppers, layered with more cheese, BBQ pulled pork, onion rings and a scrambled or poached egg on top.
+You can’t go wrong with the make-your-own bloody mary bar, and the mac and cheese will be the sinful part of your Sunday.
+It features gooey mac and cheese on Italian sourdough with bacon and jalapeno peppers, layered with more cheese, BBQ pulled pork, onion rings and a scrambled or poached egg on top.
 You better head to church before you order this meal.

-Lincoln has no shortage of restaurants, eateries and food trucks open late!
+Lincoln has no shortage of eateries and food trucks open late.
 These are just a few of my favorites, but I know there are plenty more to explore.
 My favorite ways to learn about new places to eat include asking at your hotel, asking your host or referencing apps like Yelp.
-Lincoln has a lot to explore and I encourage you to stay up late, expand your waistband and start your Capital City late night tour!
+Lincoln has a lot to explore and I encourage you to stay up late, expand your waistband and start your Capital City late night tour.